Shinevision/NanoPython/README.md

 # Usage (Class based)
 To start just put your nano address in the Data.json file and run the main file.
+The script is structured using classes, getters and setters.
+If you like this method more use this script.

 # What do i need?
 1. Download the main.py file and the nodes.json file.